This Is How Airbnb Is Trying To Force The Ad Industry (And Itself) To Make Diversity A Priority

 Since the Super Bowl, Airbnb has also launched its Acceptance Ring campaign, to raise awareness and support for marriage equality in Australia.
 But the Cannes event represents the company’s aim to truly embody its diversity goals, far beyond a marketing message.

-After a panel discussion with chief marketing officer Jonathan Mildenhall, head of Airbnb’s creative department James Goode, senior creative Roger Hoard, design manager Vivian Wang, and head of social Jasmine Atherton, Airbnb co-founder and chief product officer Joe Gebbia shared some research on the power of diversity.
+After a panel discussion with chief marketing officer Jonathan Mildenhall, head of Airbnb’s creative department James Goode, senior creative Roger Hoard, experience design creative strategy lead Sola Biu, and head of social Jasmine Atherton, Airbnb co-founder and chief product officer Joe Gebbia shared some research on the power of diversity.

 “We do believe in an inside-out culture,” said Gebbia.
 “If we hold our hosts and guests to an expectation of acceptance and belonging, it has to start within our company.
 Otherwise, how on earth do we have the credibility to hold them accountable, if we’re not doing it to ourselves?”